 This National Gallery was built back in 1883 to showcase Italy’s contemporary works of art.
 In fact, it houses over 5,000 paintings as well as sculptures that date back from the neoclassical period all the way to the abstract paintings that boomed during the 60s.

 The works of contemporary artists like Antonio Canova, Claude Monet, as well as Vincent Van Gogh are among those that you will find in this impressive museum.
-You will find their artworks on the ground floor.
+You will find their artwork on the ground floor.
 Afterward, you can climb up to the top floor which is where you will find 20th-century artworks.

 Natural History Museum of the University of Pisa